 3. Be extra and pay $5 to find out.

 I'm upset by this, but I feel the need to acknowledge its existence.
 This is reason number 45,234 why cheating on your partner via a dating app is a terrible idea.
 If you are in a serious and committed relationship, and you suspect that your partner is on Tinder, you can pay a site called Swipe Buster to cruise through Tinder's API, which is actually public.

 I feel like this is a recipe for credit card fraud and trust issues for life, and I in no way endorse this website.
 Honestly, if you are seriously considering doing this, I would say just break into your SO's phone to find out for yourself.
 (Also a terrible thing to be doing.)

 The main problem here is that you do not trust your partner.
 If you are considering investing in this website, you should also consider asking them point-blank if they are cheating.
 It's no fun to stay in a relationship where you are constantly worried about being betrayed.

 Even if you aren't in an actual relationship yet, rather than going hunting for clues via the rabbit hole that is the internet, where I once confused someone's Venmo charge with their aunt for a new girlfriend (not proud), simply acknowledge that you want more from the person you are dating than you are currently getting.

 Do you want to be exclusive?
 Ask them.
-It's scary, but getting rejected now will be far less painful than if you wait it out for six more months, that will inevitably be full of investigation and paranoia.
+It's scary, but getting rejected now will be far less painful than if you wait it out for six more months (months that will inevitably be full of investigation and paranoia).
 Trust me, I'm speaking from experience.
-An awful, cringe-worthy six months of experience.